 - Reciprocity privileges are available for a period not to exceed three months from the date of the original request.
 Renewal requests will be handled as new requests for reciprocity.

-- Reciprocity will not be available during the fall recruiting season, August 1st to November 15th and spring recruitment season, January 15th to April 1st.
-All active reciprocity accounts will terminate at the beginning of the black-out period regardless of activation date.
+- Reciprocity will not be available during the fall recruiting season, August 1st to November 15th, and spring recruitment season, January 15th to April 1st.
+All active reciprocity accounts will terminate at the beginning of the black-out period regardless of the activation date.
 Renewal requests may be submitted at the end of the black-out period.

-- The privileges available (except during black-out periods) to reciprocity students or graduates include: (a) reasonable, “browse only” access to online job listings through a guest account on our Symplicity site, Compass, (b) access to online resources and reference materials through Compass.
-Note: Guest accounts are “browse only” which means that account holders cannot upload any documents nor apply for any jobs via the system.
+- The privileges available (except during black-out periods) to reciprocity students or graduates include: (a) reasonable, “browse-only” access to online job listings through a guest account on our Symplicity site, Compass, (b) access to online resources and reference materials through Compass.
+Note: Guest accounts are “browse-only” which means that account holders cannot upload any documents nor apply for any jobs via the system.

-- Other services not available to reciprocity students or graduates include: (a) career counseling, (b) cover letter and resume review, (c) on campus interviews, (d) resume referral, (e) alumni referral services, and (f) career workshops.
+- Other services not available to reciprocity students or graduates include: (a) career counseling, (b) cover letter and resume review, (c) on-campus interviews, (d) resume referral, (e) alumni referral services, and (f) career workshops.

 - When responding to listings found via Compass, an applicant granted reciprocity is required to state in each employer cover letter that they found the job listing through a paid subscription to The University of Tulsa College of Law’s job database.

 - Reciprocity is offered at the discretion of the Director of Professional Development and may be adjusted at any time.
 The Director reserves the right to terminate the exchange at any time by notice to the requesting law school.
 Misrepresentation, misuse or abuse of the Office or reciprocity privileges will result in immediate termination of present privileges and denial of future requests.